JeremieSiller/libft/README.md

 > The put-functions are useful to write to different filedescriptors and therefore into files.
-> These functions are not part of libc and are part of the second part of the task.
+> These functions are not part of libc

 | Prototype                                  | Description                          | Used functions |
 | :---                                       |    :----                             | :---           |